Current Year Survey Plans

 One of Coast Survey's biggest tasks is to plan hydrographic survey projects for the coming field season.
 Survey planners consider requests from stakeholders such as marine pilots, port authorities, the U.S. Coast Guard, and the boating community, and also consider other hydrographic priorities in determining where to survey and when.

-Each year Coast Survey compiles a "living" story map outlining these plans.
+Each year Coast Survey compiles "living" story maps outlining these plans for our hydrographic survey vessels and navigation response teams.
 The story maps are updated as progress is made with each survey project.
-In addition to the story map, future Coast Survey plans are available for viewing.
+In addition to the story map, future Coast Survey plans are available.